MrPerson1276/EasyFile/README.md

 getDouble(int index): Retrieves the nth double from the file.

+getLong(int index): Retrieves the nth long from the file.

+getByte(int index): Retrieves the nth byte from the file.

 toArrayList(): Reads the entire file into an ArrayList<String>, or returns null if empty.

 toArray(): Reads the entire file into a String[] array, or returns null if empty.